Blog · arXiv Analysis · Last reviewed June 25, 2026

 The governance value is a change in the unit of evidence.
 A procurement memo that says an agent is reliable is too broad.
 A safety case that lists the transitions on which a deployment relies is harder to write, but more useful.
 It can say which login, payment, approval, permission-change, filing, retrieval, or tool-invocation transitions were tested; which goal probes were used; which environment abstraction was assumed; and which transitions remain outside the certificate.

-That style of record fits the site's existing concern with operational envelopes, reliability scorecards, and agentic model validation.
+That style of record fits the site's existing concern with operational envelopes, reliability scorecards, agentic model validation, AI evaluations, and audit trails.
 It also gives auditors a way to resist the most common autonomy slide: a system passes a broad demonstration, then receives authority over a narrower but riskier bottleneck that was never separately certified.

 Limits That Matter